-Within each subject directory, a file named data.cfg defines the location and source of the original/raw data for this subject.
-It is recommended that this raw data is also located within the same subject directory but this is not necessary (e.g. in scenarios where the raw data may be read-only and shared among multiple groups/researchers).
+Within each subject directory, a file named data.cfg defines the location and source of the original/raw data files for this subject (e.g. functional and anatomical files).
+It is recommended that the raw data files are also located within the same subject directory but this is not necessary (e.g. in scenarios where the raw files may be read-only and shared among multiple groups/researchers).
 A typical data.cfg file may contain the following information, for example, if your original/raw data is in NIFTI format:

 or something like the following information, for example, if your original/raw data is in DICOM format:

-In addition, each subject directory may contain one or multiple .cat files indicating the details of the experimental design associated with each individual functional run (see EXPERIMENTAL DESIGN section below for details about these .cat files)
+In addition, each subject directory may contain one or multiple .cat files indicating the details of the experimental design associated with the functional data (see EXPERIMENTAL DESIGN section below for details about these .cat files)

 Experimental design directory

 For task activation analyses, the directory where information about all of the experimental designs are stored is called EL's root.tasks directory.
 This directory can also be defined dynamically using the syntax:

 Within this directory, a series of files named <design-ID>_*.para (e.g. tasksAB_random1.para) contain the onset/duration/event-type information defining all individual events in each experimental design.
 Just like subject-IDs, design-IDs are arbitrarily defined unique codes associated with each experimental design.
 The same design-ID may be associated with multiple .para files, for example for different variations or random orders of the same experimental task .
 A typical .para file may look like the following: